-We recorded a net income tax expense of \$125.4 million and income tax benefit of \$143.3 million for the three-month and nine-month periods ended September 30, 2023, respectively, inclusive of a net \$14.5 million additional tax expense with respect to prior years' operations in Egypt upon final judgment by the Egyptian tax court.
+We recorded a capital expenditures.
+At March 31, 2024, we had retired assets with an aggregate net income tax expense book value of \$125.4 3.3 million.
+We anticipate that the repairs and equipment replacement will be covered by our hull and machinery insurance policy and that all incremental costs, less our \$10.0 million and income tax benefit deductible, will be reimbursable under that policy.
+At March 31, 2024, we had recorded an insurance receivable in the amount of \$143.3 11.7 million for the three-month aggregate expenditures, less the deductible, as of that date.
+However, we cannot fully predict the extent of such insurance coverage or the timing of such claims.
+We had not received any proceeds from insurance as of March 31, 2024.
+In addition, we will be required to pay an additional loss premium of up to 3.5% of net insurance proceeds received, payable after the claim is closed and nine-month periods ended September 30, 2023, respectively, inclusive of a net \$14.5 million additional tax expense with respect to prior years' operations in Egypt upon final judgment by the Egyptian tax court.
 The effective tax rates are the result of the mix of pre-tax income and loss across jurisdictions, including significant losses in jurisdictions with zero percent tax rates resulting in no benefit.
-The impact is compounded by the amount of our year-to-date pre-tax loss.
+The impact is compounded by the amount of our year-to-date pre-tax loss. all proceeds known.